Municipal regulations

 ← Back to dictionary

-What happens if a homeowner association doesn't comply with municipal regulations?
+What happens if our association violates a municipal regulation?

 Related words